quoctruong/PowerShellTutorialPrototype/README.md

 You can edit a tutorial by editing the `<TutorialName>.TutorialData.psd1` that is created.

-The data file contains a hashtable with 2 keys: TutorialCommands and TutorialData.
+The data file contains a hashtable with 3 keys: TutorialModules, TutorialCommands and TutorialData.

+The value of TutorialModules is an array of module names that are allowed in the tutorial.
+You can populate this array by providing a `-TutorialModules <List of modules>` parameters to either `New-Tutorial` or `Add-Tutorial` cmdlet.

 The value of TutorialCommands is an array of command names that are allowed in the tutorial.
-You can populate this array by providing a `-Commands <List of commands>` parameters to either `New-Tutorial` or `Add-Tutorial` cmdlet.
+You can populate this array by providing a `-TutorialCommands <List of commands>` parameters to either `New-Tutorial` or `Add-Tutorial` cmdlet.

 The value of TutorialData is an array of hashtables, each of which corresponds to a step in the tutorial.
 There are 5 possible keys in the hashtable: